noelwelsh/noelwelsh.com/content/posts/2025-01-01-codata-interpreter-terminal.md

 ```

 This works, but what if we want text that is *both* red and bold?
 We cannot express this with our current design.
+In other words, our design is not compositional.

 ## Programs and Interpreters